I-Need-More-Coffee/i-need-more-coffee.github.io/devices/prejudice.md

 ## Notes

+- Great battery for it's age.
+- Solid screen, people bash it for not being Retina but its still certainly a decent experience
+- Just incredible fit and finish, it really holds up relative to modern devices.
+Pretty thin and portable too, especially in a Smart Cover.
+- I found an official Smart Cover as new old stock in a thrift store, it looks incredibly clean and is surprisingly sufficient for protecting the tablet, but does have a habit of coming off inside my backpack.

+## Software Notes

+### iOS 6.3.1, January 2023 - Present

-- Apple screwed over A5 devices with the update to iOS 9.
+Apple screwed over A5 devices with the update to iOS 9.
 I used [iOS-OTA-Downgrader](https://github.com/LukeZGD/iOS-OTA-Downgrader) to downgrade this device to iOS 6, making it a much more pleasant experience (and oddly enough giving me a wider selection of apps to choose from due to various efforts to preserve archives of iOS 2-6 apps).
 I hope to write a comprehensive post soon detailing how to revive devices like this.